stackhpc/ansible-role-os-projects/README.md

   - `name`: The name of the user.
   - `password`: The user's password.
   - `roles`: A list of roles to assign to the user.
+  - `domain_roles`: A list of roles to assign to the user on the domain.
   - `openrc_file`: Path to an environment file to create.
 - `keypairs`: List of SSH key pairs to register with Nova.
 Each key pair should be a dict containing the following items: